starwavelin/runner-tracker/README.md

 ### Learning Outcomes

-1. [] Mastered the core knowledge for backend development using **Java 8**, and understood the code structure and the best practice
+1. [x] Mastered the core knowledge for backend development using **Java 8**, and understood the code structure and the best practice
-2. [] Understood the theory behind microservices and its design principles, became skilled in using **Spring Boot**, **Spring Data**, **JPA**, **In-memory Database (ie. H2)**, and **MongoDB**, and knew how to handle the configuration and deployment for such a project with these technologies combined
+2. [x] Understood the theory behind microservices and its design principles, became skilled in using **Spring Boot**, **Spring Data**, **JPA**, **In-memory Database (ie. H2)**, and **MongoDB**, and knew how to handle the configuration and deployment for such a project with these technologies combined
+3. [] Understood the challenges from a **cloud native application** and how to design microservices in a distributive system; gained knowledge in using **Spring Cloud** and **Netflix Open Source** to do cloud native application development
+4. [] Understood and mastered service monitoring and health checking
+5. [] Practiced software testing theories and methods; being able to write high-quality code, unit testing and integration testing